awslabs/ec2-spot-workshops/content/nextflow-on-aws-batch/40_nextflow202/05_create_rna_image.md

 ```

 {{% notice info %}}
-If you are not familiar with [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds), please take a moment to let it sink in. :)<br>
+If you are not familiar with [multi-stage builds](https://docs.docker.com/develop/develop-images/multistage-build/#use-multi-stage-builds), please take a moment to let it sink in. :)
 What we are doing with the above Dockerfile is creating a `build` stage that installs all the dependencies to run `pip install` and subsequently installing `awscli`.
 Notice, that we use a different target.
 Without that pip would install everything in the already masive `/opt/conda/` directory.
 In the final stage we are setup up the environment to pick up `aws` and its libraries.
 {{% /notice %}}